Stewed Tomatoes

 • If you’re looking for more flavor in your stewed tomatoes, you can add more herbs and/or spices!
 This recipe also tastes great with a pinch of ground nutmeg or some fresh herbs like oregano and marjoram.
 You can even cook the tomatoes with a lone bay leaf in the mixture to get more flavor.

-1. Blanch the tomatoes.
-Peel off the skins.
+1. Blanch the tomatoes and peel off the skins (optional).

 2. Cut the tomatoes into wedges.